ClarkAllen1556/resume_site/src/assets/meta/Resume.md

 ## Work History

+### Software Engineer - HTM K.K.

+* Fall 2020 - Current
+* Tokyo, Japan

+Currently, I am a member of the software development at HTM K.K.
+Here, alongside administration and processing teams, I use my expertise in frontend development to improve our two hundred client-facing processes.

 ### Software Engineer - Human Resocia Co., Ltd.

-* Spring 2020 - Current
+* Spring 2020 - Fall 2020
 * Tokyo, Japan

-Currently, I'm working as a software engineer for Human Resocia in Tokyo, Japan.
-Here I'm contracted out at NTT Communication Engineering where I provide system design consultation.
-Day-to-day, I am tasked with solving unique and challenging system integration issues for the purpose of vertical scaling.
-I use a variety of tools to develop new system architectures to achieve a flexible system that will meet our specific development needs.
+At Human Resocia, I was dispatched to NTT Communications Engineering where I worked in system design as a software engineer.
+There, I was tasked with solving unique and challenging system integration issues.
+I used a variety of tools to develop new system architectures to achieve a flexible system that will meet our specific development needs.

 ### Software Engineering Intern - Automation/Test, Sensus Boise